parthpandey259-hub/First-repository/README.md

 # First-repository
-this is my first repository in git hub
+This is my First Repository in Git Hub